mariadancianu/mariadancianu/README.md

 ### :bulb: What I'm up to

-I'm currently:
-- Upskilling by taking some online courses and experimenting with the learned concepts.
-At the moment my focus is on cloud technologies (in particular AWS) and Generative AI.
+I am **actively searching for a new position** and I am currently upskilling through online courses and hands-on experimentation.
+Currently, my focus is on Cloud technologies, particularly AWS, and Generative AI.
-- Learning and practicing with Bash and Vim.

 ##